 In September 2017, we moved to Tassie and haven’t looked back.
 We’ve packed a bit into our time so far.
 Setting up our new business ‘Eladnelle Farm’ – (for those wondering that’s Ellendale spelt backwards and pronounced 'ee-lad-nell') in the beautiful Upper Derwent Valley region of Tasmania.
 Major renovation of our farm house, established a vegetable garden, joined the thriving and supportive community of Ellendale, made some lovely new friends and grew accustomed to not being able to pop out to the shops when something was forgotten.
 Who could forget adding 'Peanut the Sheepdog' to our little family (our gorgeous Smithfield Collie) in March, 2019.

 Our major venture though has been to plant, grow, pick, process, market and sell our Eladnelle Farm Saffron.
-We completed all of this ourselves; plus, for the 2019 harvest season we were able to employ some casual workers from the local area.
+We completed all of this ourselves; plus, for our harvest seasons we were able to employ some casual workers from the local area.

 We are aiming to establish ourselves as sellers of high-quality Tasmanian Saffron to the market place.
 As of our 2019 harvest; we are continuing the practice of only processing the actual Saffron section of the stigmas from the Crocus flowers.
 What this means, is that we only process the red part of the stigma - which is pure Saffron.
 The yellow/orange that you may find on some Saffron sold is called "floral waste content" it is part of the 'style' of the flower and has no culinary value at all.

 We aim to constantly review our practices, so that we can ensure we only provide the best Saffron, as demonstated by our results from the laboratory testing of our Saffron in 2019; which was graded as Premium Grade 1 Quality Saffron, which is the highest grade of Saffron possible.